abdelazizSalah/Ethical-Labs/Abdelaziz_Neamatallah_filesToSubmitOnly/Abdelaziz_Neamatallah/writeUpForLab1.md

     - for Scenario 2: The limitations of this attack are similar to Scenario 1.
 The attacker cannot change the visible content of the PDF files, which means that the attack is limited to changing the hidden data in the files.
 Additionally, the attacker must find a collision in the MD5 hash function that produces the same hash output for both PDF files.

-## My final trial
-* it will be to wait for the cpc to finish on the given binary files, and try to add them as the binaries instead of the ready made binaries, and see if it work, if not, just remove ZIZOWASHERE and keep MD5IsNowDead as it is.